Skip to main content

 This course has been designed to be a practical, work-based course in learning, teaching and assessment in higher education.
 This course is ideal if you want to develop your teaching in line with the current demands and opportunities in higher education teaching and learning.
 The course is fully delivered online, making it especially appealing for busy in-service teachers who are pressed for time.

-Our course is designed for those already employed by institutions that deliver higher or further education.
-It is aimed at those who teach and have fewer than three years full time teaching experience or who are involved in supporting learning, such as librarians, learning technologists, academic developers, skills advisers and technicians.
+The course is designed for those already employed by institutions that deliver higher or further education.
+It is aimed at individuals who teach and have fewer than three years full time teaching experience or who are involved in supporting learning, such as librarians, learning technologists, academic developers, skills advisers and technicians.

 This course would also benefit anyone in these roles who wishes to strengthen or refresh their understanding and knowledge of learning and teaching.
 Our tutors are educationalists and specialise in online learning, in addition to being active researchers in higher education studies.

 After successful completion of the course, you will gain the PGCert Award (60 credits at level 7) and the coursework itself is closely aligned with the required materials and evidence for applying for recognition Fellowship of HEA (at Fellowship level).

 |Online||1 year||Online course||

 The course comprises two modules each lasting 19 weeks (16 weeks of structured learning and three weeks of assessment preparation) that contextualise your teaching experiences within the wider issues, such as classroom teaching, curriculum design, learning environment, student learning.
 Within each module, you will critically examine, reflect upon and develop your professional practice in teaching and supporting learning in higher and further education.